withastro/roadmap/proposals/content-layer.md

 # Goals

 - Create a successor to content collections that can be used with local and remote data.
+- Allow data to be cached between builds.
 - Improve performance and scalability by decoupling data from Vite.
 - Provide a simple API for defining collections with a migration path from content collections.
 - Support local files in user-defined locations with built-in file and glob loaders.